hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I want to create a program which recognizes  which program has opened a window on Windows and adds a button to the top bar or attach its VID gui to the side bar of the window.
 Do you think it would be possible in Red or R\S?
 Any hints where to start?

 [12:15:03](#1632572103936cuRSo:gitter.im) <hiiamboris (NOT THIS ONE)>:
 With R/S definitely possible.
-Start by googling how to overlay your button over other program's title bar í ½í¸‰
+Start by googling how to overlay your button over other program's title bar ğŸ˜‰

 [12:30:26](#1632573026937LlWhY:gitter.im) <abdllhygt (Abdullah YiÄŸiterol)>: hi